-The expec The expectations for Grade 7 are as follows:
+ectations for Grade / are

-GRADE 8 HISTORY COURSE BREAKDOWN
+GRAD E 8 HISTORY COURSE BREAKDOWN

-SEMESTER TOPIC
+SEMESTER ΤΟΡΙΟ

 1st The American Founding

-1st The American Documents Declaration of Independence, U.S. Constitution, The Federalist Papers, The Anti-Federalist Papers, The Bill of Rights
+1st The American DocumentsDeclaration of Independence, U.S. Constitution, TheFederalist Papers, The Anti-Federalist Papers, The Billof Rights

 2nd New Hampshire History

-Civics & Government
+Civics & Concernment

-Standard CV:1: The Nature and P Purpose of Government
+l CV:1: The Nature and Purpose of Government

-Grades 7- .8
+-8

-Standard CV:2
+1 CV:2

-Stanuaru C V .
-2

-Grades 7- 8
+SEMESTER 1st 1st 2nd I CV:1: The Nature and -8 1 CV:2 1st The American Founding 1st The American Documents Declaration of Independence, U.S. Constitution, The Federalist Papers, The Anti-Federalist Papers, The Bill of Rights 2nd New Hampshire History Civics & Government I CV:1: The Nature and Purpose of Government -8